HOUSTON CLERGY ABUSE ATTORNEY

 Temporary restraining orders, preliminary injunctions, and permanent injunctions are the most common types of injunctive remedies.
 Each has a distinct level of time investment, as their modifying terms imply.

-The specifics of filing a claim will differ from survivor to survivor depending on the location and intensity of the abuse.
+The specifics of filing a sexual abuse claim will differ from survivor to survivor, depending on the location and intensity of the abuse.
 Based on the details of your situation, an expert clergy abuse lawyer can assist you in building a strong case against the liable diocese.

 Criminal vs Civil Court Claims for Clergy Abuse